 - 1.1 The Isle of Man Financial Services Authority's ("the Authority") regulatory objectives1 include "the reduction of financial crime".
 The Authority receives, and analyses, annual AML/CFT data from regulated and registered entities to help it monitor AML/CFT threats and trends in, and across, sectors.
-Reports are prepared to help show a view across sectors2, excluding gambling, that are subject to the Island's AML/CFT framework.
+Reports are prepared to show a view across sectors2, excluding gambling, that are subject to the Island's AML/CFT framework; this can help stakeholders, including Government and regulated and registered entities, understand some of the features of the sectors pertaining to financial crime risk.
 The Authority also uses this information to help with its risk assessment of sectors, and individual firms. - 1.2 This report is focused on those firms whose primary business is that of being a Bank (deposit taking).
 Reports for other sectors are also produced. - 1.3 Generally, Banks in the Isle of Man provide a range of products and services to local and international customers.
 Such services include current and savings accounts, loans, foreign exchange and treasury services, and payments.
 Some also have permissions for investment business and general insurance.
-In the majority of cases, Banks are part of wider banking groups with the associated governance and control frameworks in place that come with such bigger entities. - 1.4 This report provides an analysis of two years of data and covers areas such as the geographical profile of customers and beneficial owners, Banks' assessment of customer risk, reporting and monitoring of financial crime and sanctions, and the use of introducers and third parties. - 1.5 Table 1 below provides information on the population of Banks who were required to submit the annual AML/CFT data return for December 2020 and December 2019.
+In the majority of cases, Banks are part of wider banking groups with the associated governance and control frameworks in place that come with such bigger entities. - 1.4 This report provides an analysis of two years of data and covers areas such as the geographical profile of customers and beneficial owners, Banks' assessment of customer risk, reporting and monitoring of financial crime and sanctions, and the use of introducers and third parties. - 1.5 Table 1 below provides information on the population of Banks who were required to submit the annual AML/CFT data return for December 2021 and December 2020.